It’s fine to keep many things in your car. In fact, our cars can become storage areas for clothes, sports equipment and even snacks.

 But some things are likely to cause problems if left in a vehicle.
 They won’t respond well to extreme temperatures, or may attract thieves who break into vehicles.

-What follows are nine examples of things you should not leave behind after parking your car.
+What follows are examples of things you should not leave behind after parking your car.

 1. Prescription medicines

-According to the National Institutes of Health’s Medline website, you shouldn’t keep medicines in the glove compartment of your car, where heat, cold and moisture can damage the effectiveness of drugs.
-Many medicines need to be stored at room temperature, and parked cars rarely remain at that point during summer and winter.
+According to the National Institutes of Health, you shouldn’t keep medicines in the glove compartment of your car, where heat, cold and moisture can affect drugs.
+Some medicines need to be stored at room temperature, and parked cars rarely remain at that point during summer and winter.

-It’s smart to check the guidelines that come with medications to make sure they’re stored at the correct temperatures, Dr. Richard Honaker, chief medical officer of Your Doctors Online, tells Money Talks News.
+It’s smart to check the guidelines that come with medications to make sure they’re stored at the correct temperatures, Dr. Richard Honaker, chief medical adviser of Your Doctors Online, tells Money Talks News.

 “If you think your medication has been exposed to extreme temperatures, especially heat, call your pharmacy or health plan for replacements,” he says.